 Witness wafers have been used to link surface molecular contaminant (SMC) concentrations to specific defects.
 The surface concentrations are usually expressed in a maximum allowable number of molecules/cm2.
 Sticking coefficients (s) for different molecules are found in the literature and help us to relate SMC to AMC concentrations in the air.
 AMC concentrations which will generate surface defects on the wafer are also depending on time of exposure at a given humidity and temperature.
-The general formula relating SMC to AMC is as follows: C = N / (sxVxt), where C is the AMC concentration in the air, N the SMC concentration on the wafer, s the sticking coefficient, V the mean speed of the AMC and t the exposure time.
+The general formula relating SMC to AMC is as follows: $C = N / (s \times V \times t)$ , where C is the AMC concentration in the air, N the SMC concentration on the wafer, s the sticking coefficient, V the mean speed of the AMC and t the exposure time.
 The YE3 table is reporting recommended AMC concentrations in ppt(v) for 24 hours exposure time inside FOUPs.
 For lower exposure times, new AMC values can be calculated using the formula above.
-A simple consequence is that the allowable concentrations in air are higher for shorter exposure times and the approach above only represent a simplified version of a more advanced theory using the kinetic laws of contamination (more details can be found in the literature).
+A simple consequence is that the allowable concentrations in air are higher for shorter exposures (linear relationship according to this equation).
+Sticking coefficient are not strictly constant for different exposure times and the approach above only represent a simplified version of a more advanced theory using the kinetic laws of contamination (more details can be found in the literature).

 The Yield Enhancement group has been working on the different issues related to FOUP contamination and therefore proposes a new table describing the potential solutions.
 Factory Integration is dealing with the whole process flow including: cycle time, q-time constraints, layout and consumption.
 As a consequence the integration of the measurement and control of contamination inside FOUPs was handled as a common project between YE and FI.
 In the frame of this common work, Factory Integration has the role to evaluate the validity of each solution in regards to cycle time and throughput.
+FOUP cleaning is increasingly more important to mitigate the FOUP contamination particularly from pores due to outgassing from the wafers.
+This can be mitigated by using a FOUP with lower porosity and more frequent FOUP swap and subsequently cleaning the FOUP before reintroduction into production.

-In 2011, YE defined the potential solutions for the following three main topics:
+In 2011, YE defined the potential solutions for the following 3 main topics:

-- Outgassing of new FOUP
+- - Outgassing of new FOUP

-- Outgassing of "in production" FOUP
+- - Outgassing of "in production" FOUP

-- Cross-contamination on wafers inside FOUP
+- - Cross-contamination on wafers inside FOUP